Founding Trainer - Rumble Boxing

 Andy’s go-to is a long shower, followed by a protein shake paired with a rice cake and peanut butter.

-- Nickname: 'Macho Man Andy Savage' is an avid fan of WWE.
+1. Nickname: 'Macho Man Andy Savage" is an avid fan of WWE.

-- Since its founding year, Stern-run WiffleMania has raised over $20,000 for A-T (Ataxia-telangiectasia) research.
+3. Since its founder year, Stern-run WiffleMania has raised over $20,000 for A-T (Ataxia-telangiectasia) research.